ask2648/Getting-and-Cleaning-Data-Course-Project/README.md

 subject_test <- read.table("./test/subject_test.txt")
 subjecttest <- tbl_df(subject_test)

-# In the next few lines, we are joining the two data set to get the activity_labels map to correct activity code like 1 = WALKING, 2 = WALKING_UPSTAIR etc
+# In lines 60-63 of the code, we are joining the two data set to get the activity_labels map to correct activity code like 1 = WALKING, 2 = WALKING_UPSTAIR etc

 by_activity <- read.table("./activity_labels.txt")
 tp <- join(y_test, by_activity)